Installation manual

 The required services are needed for minimal functionality.

-Setup PipeWire as a system wide daemon
+Optional: Setup PipeWire as a system wide daemon

+Per default Engine-Recorder is using pure ALSA, but if wanted can be configured to use PipeWire instead.
 While it is possible to run PipeWire completely inside containers, we recommend a slightly different approach.
 Instead, create a service to run pipewire and wireplumber in a headless session directly on your host.
 This provides better performance and still allows you to use your audio devices on the host machine.
 If you have already done this step for the AURA Playout setup you can skip ahead to the next point.

 make aura-playout.pw.install